AdaCore/training_material/courses/rust_essentials/010_introduction/01-about_adacore.rst

 ..
     Taken from https://www.adacore.com/company/about

+* Small thing just to generate the slides !!!
 * Founded in 1994
 * Centered around helping programmers build **safe, secure and reliable** software
 * Headquartered in New York and Paris